Bios-Marcel/cordless/README.md

 `$GOPATH/bin/cordless`.
 In order to be able to run this from your commandline, `$GOPATH/bin` has to be in your `PATH` variable.

+Currently this is the only way of installation.
+Prebuilt binaries will be available at a later point.

 ### Configuration

 Cordless doesn't need anything besides your Discord token.
 The application will